BenjaminKyamanywa/playground/ground_notes/html_notes.md

 ### How to display addresses in HTML

 The address element is used to display contact information within a section on a webpage.
 It's versatile and can be used for business pages, author pages, personal sites and more.
+It's recommended to use when building out a contact section instead of a generic div element.

 ```HTML
 <address>